diop/wolof-bot-api/README.md

 Wolof speakers learn Computer Science terminology in their own native language and in English.

 ## Built with: Languages, APIs, Hardware, Hosts, Libraries and Frameworks.
-We built this entire backend API ourselves in 4 hours this past Saturday to win the Hackathon.
+We built this entire backend API ourselves this past Saturday to win the Hackathon.
 Our tech stack is:
 + NodeJS, ExpressJS, Heroku, Recime.io